We, as options traders, have the ultimate advantage over other investors.

-For instance, take the heavily traded Russell 2000 ETF (NYSE: IWM).
+For instance, take the heavily-traded SPDR S&P 500 ETF (NYSE: SPY).

-IWM is just one of 20 to 30 ETFs that I consider “highly liquid.”
-I focus my attention on only those ETFs.
+SPY is just one of 50-60 ETFs that is considered “highly liquid” among most options traders.
+I focus my attention on roughly 30 of those ETFs.

 I then move on to my mean-reversion indicator, otherwise known as RSI.

-RSI can be seen below the IWM chart above.
+RSI can be seen below the SPY chart above.
 You’ll notice peaks (overbought) in green and valleys (oversold) in red.
-I want to place a trade when the indicator is in-between those areas.
+I want to place a trade when the indicator is in between those areas.
 It’s called being in a neutral state.

 But, just being in a neutral state isn’t necessarily enough to warrant a trade.

-An appropriate implied volatility rank and implied volatility percentile is also needed.
+An appropriate implied volatility rank and implied volatililty percentile is also needed.

 If it’s normal to high … we want to trade it.
 Of course, there are a few exceptions, but I’m not going into the details here.
 I’ll save that for another time.

-So, assuming IWM’s implied volatility is at least slightly above historic volatility, we can proceed to the next step … choosing your return.
+So, assuming SPY’s implied volatility is at least slightly above historic volatility, we can proceed to the next step … choosing your return.

 I typically like to start with a trade that has a probability of success around 80%, if not higher.
 But I use 80% as my starting point.